reima-ecom/reima-theme/demo/content/modules/hero.md

 The image used is cropped to 1:1 on mobile using a best guess of the focal point of the image.
 If needed, the image for mobile can be cropped and set manually.
 For desktop 2:1 aspect ratio should be used.

 To make the content stand out, it should be possible to set a transparent overlay between the image and the content (not supported yet).

-## Data format / parameters

-- `heading: string`: Heading to be used.
-Outputs an `h1` heading tag.
-Uses display font size on desktop.
-- `text: string`: Outputs a `p` tag for text content.
-- `link: string` and `linktext: string`: Button link parameters.
-- `image: path`: Default image to use.
-- `imagemobile: path`: Image to use on mobile if smart cropping is not suitable.
-- `overlayinvert: boolean`: Make overlay text white.
-- `overlayalign: center|left|right`: Justify overlay content (i.e. align overlay text).
-- `overlayhorizontal: center|left|right`: Horizontal alignment of overlay element.
-If left or right, also limits the overlay width to half of the hero width.
-- `overlaysmall: boolean`: Decrease overlay heading size to `h4` heading, and limit overlay width to one third of the hero.
-- `fullwidth: boolean`: Do not limit hero width (i.e. usually span across the entire page).
-- `overlaymobile: left|right`: Show overlay on mobile on this side of the image, limiting size to half the hero width.